ssec/sift/doc/source/configuration-watchdog.rst

 updated is longer ago than the ``max_tolerable_idle_time``.
 These three time span related configurations are in seconds.

+To work around the memory leak in MTG-SIFT, the watchdog is able to issue a restart request once the ``auto_restart_interval`` is over.
+If the user denies this request by cklicking on the *cancel* button in the popup window, the watchdog will send another request every ``auto_restart_ask_again_interval`` seconds.
+Both configuration options are in seconds and can be disabled with the value *0*.

 A complete watchdog configuration looks as follows:

 .. code-block:: yaml